twbell/public-works/polygons/stores-components.md

 For a detailed illustration, see this [example KML file](https://raw.github.com/Factual/public-works/master/polygons/examples/stores-components/66f9c859-5532-4ee1-85c2-fbbb3b88692d.kml).
 It was created for the example business record above.

+Please do not send us files of any other format, such as KMZ.
+We only want KML files.

 ## Checking your KML Files